gvwilson/sdxjs/debugger/index.md

 ## How can we make a tracing debugger?

-We start by building a <span g="source_map">source map</span>
-that keeps track of where in the source file each instruction came from.
+The next thing we need in our debugger is a <span g="source_map">source map</span> that keeps track of where in the source file each instruction came from.
+Since JSON is a subset of JavaScript, we could get line numbers by parsing our programs with [Acorn][acorn].
+However,
-If we parsed our JSON with [Acorn][acorn] we would get line numbers, but then we would have to scrape out the information we want for this example.
+we would then have to scrape the information we want for this example out of the AST.
-We will therefore cheat and add a line number to each interesting statement by hand so that our program looks like this:
+Since this chapter is supposed to be about debugging, not parsing, we will instead cheat and add a line number to each interesting statement by hand so that our program looks like this:

 {% include keep file='filter-source-map.json' key='program' %}

+Building the source map from that is simple;
+for now,
-Building the source map from that is simple: we just modify `exec` to ignore the line number for now:
+we just modify `exec` to ignore the line number:

 {% include file file='vm-source-map.js' %}

-The next step is to modify `exec` to call a callback function for each significant operation, where "significant" means "we bothered to record its line number".
+The next step is to modify the VM's `exec` method so that it executes a callback function for each significant operation (where "significant" means "we bothered to record its line number").
-We give this callback the environment holding the current set of variables, the line number, and the operation being performed.
+Since we're not sure what our debugger is going to need, we give this callback the environment holding the current set of variables, the line number, and the operation being performed:

 {% include file file='vm-callback.js' %}

-We also modify the constructor to record the debugger and give it a reference to the virtual machine (<span f="debugger-initialization"></span>).
+We also modify the VM's constructor to record the debugger and give it a reference to the virtual machine (<span f="debugger-initialization"></span>).
 We have to connect the two objects explicitly because each one needs a reference to the other,